Covering half-grids with lines and planes: Covering with multiplicity without one point

 Now, we can write $k=qn+v$ for some $0 \leq v <n$, and apply the above construction $q$ times.
 For the remaining $v$, take the planes $x=a_i$, $y=b_i$, and $z=c_i$ each $v$ times for $1 \leq i \leq n$.
 This uses an additional $3vn=O(n^2)$ planes.
 Thus the total number of planes used is

 Now we show that at least $\frac{31}{18}nk-O(k)=\frac{31}{18}nk-O(n^2+k)$ many planes are required.
-We again employ the dual LP, where points have to be given weights so that sum of weights on any plane is at most $k$, and we have to maximize sum of weights; this would be a lower bound for number of planes required. \\
+We again employ the dual LP, where points have to be given weights so that the sum of the weights on any plane is at most $k$, and we have to maximize the sum of the weights; this would give a lower bound for the number of planes required. \\

-For points on the axes, that is, with only one non-zero coordinate, we give them weight $\frac{k}{3}$.
-For points with exactly one coordinate equal to $0$, we give them weight $\frac{k}{6}$.
-For the remaining points, non-zero weights would be given only to some of the points $(a_r,b_s,c_t)$ with $r+s+t=n$, while the remaining points get weight $0$.\\